 The Compensation Committee reviews and either adjusts or recommends to the Board appropriate adjustments to the Company's overall compensation structure, the compensation arrangements for executive officers, and director compensation, and evaluates the performance of executive officers.
+The Compensation Committee is governed by a written charter adopted and approved by the Board.
 The Compensation Committee's charter is available on the Company's web site, www.tejonranch.com, in the Corporate Governance section of the Investor Relations webpage, and is available in print form upon request to the Corporate Secretary, P.O.
 Box 1000, Lebec, California 93243.
 Mr. Stack is the Chairman of the Compensation Committee, and Messrs.
 Goolsby, Metcalfe, and Parker are members of the Compensation Committee.
 The Board has determined that each member of the Compensation Committee is independent under the listing standards of the NYSE and under the Company's Independence Standards.

 In 2009 the Compensation Committee engaged Mezrah Consulting as an outside compensation consultant, to assist the Compensation Committee in evaluating near-term stock grant compensation.
+Mezrah Consulting did not provide any other services to the Company in 2010.
 The decision to engage the outside compensation consultant was not recommended by management.
-The Compensation Committee approved the services; the outside compensation consultant's fees in 2009 were less than \$10,000.
+Mezrah Consulting completed its engagement for the Compensation Committee during 2010.
+The Compensation Committee approved the services; the outside compensation consultant's fees in 2010 were \$45,000.